apache/ozone/hadoop-hdds/docs/content/interface/HttpFS.md

 * `curl -i -X PUT "http://httpfs:14000/webhdfs/v1/vol1?op=MKDIRS&user.name=hdfs"` creates a volume called `vol1`.

-* `$ curl 'http://httpfs-host:14000/webhdfs/v1/user/foo/README.txt?op=OPEN&user.name=foo'` returns the contents of the `/user/foo/README.txt` key.
+* `$ curl 'http://httpfs-host:14000/webhdfs/v1/user/foo/README.txt?op=OPEN&user.name=foo'` returns the content of the key `/user/foo/README.txt`.

 ## Supported operations

-These are the WebHDFS REST API operations that are supported/unsupported in Ozone.
+Here are the tables of WebHDFS REST APIs and their state of support in Ozone.

 ### File and Directory Operations

 Operation                       |      Support
 --------------------------------|---------------------
 Create and Write to a File      | supported
-Append to a File                | not implemented in Ozone FileSystem API Concat File(s)                  | not implemented in Ozone FileSystem API Open and Read a File            | supported
+Append to a File                | not implemented in Ozone Concat File(s)                  | not implemented in Ozone Open and Read a File            | supported
 Make a Directory                | supported
-Create a Symbolic Link          | unsupported
-Rename a File/Directory         | unsupported
-Delete a File/Directory         | supported
+Create a Symbolic Link          | not implemented in Ozone Rename a File/Directory         | supported (with limitations) Delete a File/Directory         | supported
-Truncate a File                 | not implemented in Ozone FileSystem API Status of a File/Directory      | supported
+Truncate a File                 | not implemented in Ozone Status of a File/Directory      | supported
 List a Directory                | supported
 List a File                     | supported